aidanmelen/bobcat-miner-python/docs/contributions.md

 ```
 $ docker-compose exec bobcat-miner-python-dev poetry run /bin/bash
-root@bobcat-miner-python-dev:/app#
+root@bobcat-miner-python-dev:/app# bobcat --help
+Usage: bobcat [OPTIONS] COMMAND [ARGS]...

+  Bobcat miner command line tools.

+...
 ```

-This dev container is networked with the fake bobcat service call `fancy-awesome-bobcat`.
+This dev container is networked with a fake bobcat service with the hostname: `fancy-awesome-bobcat`.

+**Note:** The default environment variable configuration is set in the docker-compose.yml file and can be overridden with command line option.

 ```
 $ docker-compose exec bobcat-miner-python-dev poetry run bobcat autopilot